webtactics/changs.com.au/pages/gluten-free.md

       <div class="accordion-animation">
         <div class="accordion-transform-wrapper">
           <div class="accordion-content">
-<p>Because gluten is found in wheat, rye, barley, triticale and oats, there are a number of foods gluten intolerant people should avoid, including the obvious such as pastas, breads and cereals, some meat products including sausages, smallgoods, meat pies and other processed meats, condiments including some mustards, salad dressings, sauces (with the exception of Chang’s sauces!), and relishes.
-Also be aware of snacks including chips and some lollies and alcoholic drinks such as beer!</p>
+<p>Because gluten is found in wheat, rye, barley, triticale and oats, there are a number of foods gluten intolerant people should avoid, including the obvious such as pastas, breads and cereals, some meat products including sausages, smallgoods, meat pies and other processed meats, condiments including some mustards, salad dressings, sauces (with the exception of Chang’s sauces!), and relishes.</p>

+<p>Also be aware of snacks including chips and some lollies and alcoholic drinks such as beer!</p>
 <p>For a comprehensive list, you can visit the <a title="Victorian Governmen" href="http://www.betterhealth.vic.gov.au/bhcv2/bhcarticles.nsf/pages/Gluten-free_diet" target="_blank">Victorian Government’s Better Health</a> website.</p>
      </div>
         </div>